-The TU Compliance Framework Policy describes the Compliance risks, Objectives and scope of the Compliance function (as an independent second-line-of-defence control function, and the risk-based approach), Strategy and Plans, the structure of Compliance within TU, reporting, relationship with regulators, working with other control functions as well as the Compliance Universe.
+The suite of TU Compliance Policies describes the Compliance risks, Objectives and scope of the Compliance function (as an independent second-line-of-defence control function, and the risk-based approach), Strategy and Plans, the structure of Compliance within TU, reporting, relationship with regulators, working with other control functions as well as the Compliance Universe.
 The key objectives of the Compliance function are to provide reasonable assurance that the company and its employees comply with the relevant laws, regulations, internal rules and ethical standards.